The impact of YouTube on society is undeniable, but is it actually good for society?

-Availability of content aside, there are many great things about YouTube.
+Availability and popularity of content aside, there are many great things about YouTube.
 But like all that’s good and great, there are some aspects - in a perfect world - you’d wish were tightened up a bit.

 Positive and negative effects of YouTube